-As we explained in the last article, the San Francisco Chronicle released a story the following day, October 12th 1969, regarding the sighting of an individual that resembled other descriptions of the killer 'running into the Julius Khan playground.'
+As we explained in the last article, the San Francisco Chronicle released a story the following day (October 12th 1969), reporting the sighting of an individual that resembled other descriptions of the killer 'running into the Julius Kahn playground.'

-One and half blocks from the location of the Donald Fouke meeting places the Zodiac Killer at Spruce Street, the exact area of the sighting detailed above.
-As stated previously, this sighting could not have originated from Donald Fouke, as the killer had supposedly already passed him, as testified by both patrolmen, and Donald Fouke never mentioned at any time observing anybody running or entering Julius Khan playground.
-A witness at this location would have observed the 'running man' or Zodiac Killer approximately 5 minutes after he exited up Cherry Street, confirming a time of 10.01 pm.
+One and half blocks from the location of the Donald Fouke meeting, places the Zodiac Killer at Spruce Street and the exact area of the sighting detailed above.
+As stated previously, this sighting could not have originated from Donald Fouke because the killer had supposedly already passed him, as testified by both patrolmen - and Donald Fouke never mentioned at any time observing anybody running or entering Julius Kahn playground.
+A witness at this location would have observed the 'running man' or Zodiac Killer approximately 5 minutes after he exited up Cherry Street, confirming a time of 10:01 pm.
 See here.

-Another San Francisco Chronicle article dated October 15th 1969 entitled 'The Boastful Slayer' details the following search "A large contingent of police with dogs and searchlights scoured the area around Cherry Street, which includes the wooded south boundary of the Presidio and Julius Khan playground."
+Another San Francisco Chronicle article dated October 15th 1969 entitled 'The Boastful Slayer', details the following search "A large contingent of police with dogs and searchlights scoured the area around Cherry Street, which includes the wooded south boundary of the Presidio and Julius Kahn playground".
 A logical starting place bearing in mind the killer may have entered close to West Pacific Avenue and Spruce Street.
-However the search with dog units was not deployed at 10.01 pm, meaning the Zodiac Killer could have entered the park at this time without detection.
-The police report states 'Victim was pronounced dead at 10.10 pm.
-Inspector Krake responded and summoned dog units and a fire department "spotlight" vehicle to assist in the search.'
-The report continued 'Homicide detectives Armstrong and Toschi responded and took charge.
+However, the search with dog units was not deployed at 10:01 pm, meaning the Zodiac Killer could have entered the park at this time without detection.
+The police report states "Victim was pronounced dead at 10:10 pm.
+Inspector Krake responded and summoned dog units and a fire department "spotlight" vehicle to assist in the search".
+The report continued "Homicide detectives Armstrong and Toschi responded and took charge.
 Lt Kiel also responded.
-The military police headquarters of the Presidio of S.F. was notified and an intense search of the Julius Khan area was made by seven dog units.'
-The police report mimics the article, but the Zodiac Killer, as one can see, has ample time to enter the park, and secure his location, before any dog units are deployed.
+The military police headquarters of the Presidio of S.F. was notified and an intense search of the Julius Kahn area was made by seven dog units".
+The police report mimics the article, but the Zodiac Killer - as one can see - has ample time to enter the park and secure his location before any dog units are deployed.
 Likely upwards of 10 minutes.

-As the Zodiac Killer enters the Julius Khan playground at 10.01 pm, he is presented with several choices.
-He can remain in the exposed area of the Julius Khan playground, head back towards the crime scene traveling westwards through Presidio Park or head into the middle of the park with no immediate escape route, none of which seem to benefit his cause.
+As the Zodiac Killer enters the Julius Kahn playground at 10:01 pm he is presented with several choices.
+He can remain in the exposed area of the Julius Kahn playground, head back towards the crime scene traveling westwards through Presidio Park or head into the middle of the park with no immediate escape route - none of which seem to benefit his cause.
 Or he can head eastwards two blocks to Laurel Street, where a nice healthy coverage of trees provides adequate protection, as they did in the 1969 topographical maps of the area.
-He would arrive at this location 4 minutes after entering the park at 10.05 pm.
-Several minutes would pass before dog units were deployed from the north and west, scanning the area of Cherry Street, the south boundary and Julius Khan playground, as the October 15th San Francisco Chronicle article alluded to.
-The Zodiac was 4 minutes, and over two blocks to the east, ample time to observe the floodlit search and then disappear into the darkness.
-"The dogs never came with in 2 blocks of me + they were to the west."
+He would arrive at this location 4 minutes after entering the park - at approximately 10:05 pm.
+Several minutes would pass before dog units were deployed from the north and west, scanning the area of Cherry Street, the south boundary and Julius Kahn playground, as the October 15th San Francisco Chronicle article alluded to.
+The Zodiac was 4 minutes, and over two blocks to the east and therefore had ample time to observe the floodlit search and then disappear into the darkness.
+"The dogs never came with in 2 blocks of me + they were to the west".